yashar0x/yashar0x/README.md

 ## About

-Yashar is an independent web3 security researcher specialized in Rust, Go and Solidity audits
+Yashar is an independent web3 security researcher specialized in Rust, Go, Clarity and Solidity audits

 ## Contact